“If I can make it there, I’ll make it anywhere

-Jeff Spiegel, managing partner of the insanely popular M’Tucci’s family of restaurants has described flagship restaurant M’Tucci’s Italian Restaurant (previously M’Tucci’s Kitchina) as “as good as anything we did in New York City.”
-That is really saying something considering over the course of 23 years, Jeff and his life and business partner Katie Gardner owned and operated eleven restaurants in The Big Apple.
+Jeff Spiegel, managing partner of the insanely popular M’tucci’s family of restaurants has described flagship restaurant M’tucci’s Italian Restaurant (previously M’tucci’s Kitchina) as “as good as anything we did in New York City.”
+That is really saying something considering over the course of 23 years, Jeff and his wife, life and business partner Katie Gardner owned and operated eleven restaurants in The Big Apple.
 Those eclectic eleven were highly regarded dining establishments, earning praise and acclaim from the dining public and media alike.
 One, The West End Bar & Grill, was a legendary Columbia University institution and veritable second home to students, faculty and staff.
 Two chefs who once worked for Jeff and Katie have earned Best Chef recognition from the James Beard Society while one has garnered significant notoriety as a chef, author and television personality (some of you might recognize the name Anthony Bourdain).

 One of the keys to expanding their Duke City area restaurant empire has been the recognition, cultivation and flourishing of a very talented and inventive staff, six of whom have become partners.
 You get the feeling that Jeff and Katie don’t hold their young chefs back, that they allow them to be inventive and to stretch their creative bounds.
 The result is modern, contemporary restaurants which offer playful takes on classic dishes as well as a hint of local flavor.
 Chef Haas’s interpretation of traditional dishes often involves their deconstruction, refinement and reinvention.
 You’ll still recognize the traditional dishes you’ve enjoyed for years, but they might not be exactly as you remember them.
 They’re better!